 The area is extremely windy at times.
 Dust and debris blow from the site of the City’s south water standpipe at Hartrey Avenue and Cleveland Street, where the City also stores gravel.

 The wind blows trash, such as bottles, wrappers, and cardboard into the residential neighborhood.
-Mr. Eliacin said he believes much of this trash comes from the nearby shopping plaza on Oakton Street and ends up in his mother’s backyard.
+Mr. Eliacin said he thinks much of this trash comes from the nearby shopping plaza on Oakton Street and ends up in his mother’s backyard.
 She has approached the City countless times about putting up a fence behind Aldi, but nothing has ever been done, he said.
 Mr. Eliacin said workers in the area drink beer and leave cans and bottles along the street.

 Ninth Ward Council member Cicely Fleming said she believes the businesses causing these issues have adopted bad habits.
 “They’ve gone for so long, well before my term, being able to operate and do things that otherwise we would not allow,” she said.